cromerc/fliposplus/README.md

 The refresh roms option in the miyoo stock os deletes the cache db files.
 If this happens

+## Order systems

+### Current features
+Systems will be ordered based on the contents of order.txt.
+The order.txt file will be generated the first time you run the app.
+Modify this file and put the systems in the order you want.
+Run it again and it will order them based on your preference.

+### Future development

+#### GUI
+A graphical user interface is needed to remove the need of using the order.txt file.

+### Stock Behavior

+#### Ordering
+The miyoo main ui interface orders the systems alphabetically.
+So by adding spaces around the name of the system we can force the order we want.

 ## Syncthing
 The syncthing app after running will run in the background on port 8384.